Balsamic Roasted Cabbage

 • Add crushed red pepper flakes for subtle heat

-• Use Rosemary Olive Oil for a more herb-forward variation
+• Use Rosemary Infused Olive Oil for a more herb-forward variation

 • Add toasted walnuts or pecans before serving